UAE food waste

 Naturally, excess food waste poses significant challenges to the UAE’s food and agribusiness sector.
 Wasted food translates into lost revenue, increased operational costs, and missed opportunities.

 For the UAE’s agribusinesses, margins are often tight, and food loss significantly impacts business profitability.
-When farm produce spoils or fails to reach markets on time, growers not only lose their potential revenue but also their initial investment.
+When farms produce spoils or fail to reach markets on time, growers not only lose their potential revenue but also their initial investment.
 These losses add up, straining operational budgets and limiting the grower’s ability to reinvest.

 Further down the supply chain, the operational costs associated with food waste are far-reaching.
 The accumulated labour, energy, warehousing, and transportation costs associated with wasted produce represent a substantial financial burden that ripples through the entire food system, ultimately driving up prices for consumers while diminishing returns for producers and distributors alike.